We are experiencing severe delays due to power outages - thank you for your patience

 The animal and environmental cost of this monoculture is not taken into consideration.
 Always check for palm oil in skincare products - it's what sodium lauryl sulphate is made from (see paragraph below on SLS).

 We do not use palm oil or palm oil derivatives in any of our products; we never have and we never will.
 Save The Orangutan work tirelessly to rescue, rehabilitate and release orangutans who fall victim to the expanding mono culture production of palm oil.
+You can read more in this Rainforest Rescue article about how bad palm oil is for the climate, indigenous people, wildlife and our environment.

 Palm Oil is destroying the Orangutan habitat